aws-geospatial/amazon-location-migration/CONTRIBUTING.md

 ```

 3. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-4. Build the adapter.
+4. Build the SDK.

 ```
 > npm run build
-created dist/amazonLocationMigrationAdapter.js in 2.1s
+created dist/amazonLocationMigrationSDK.js in 2.1s
 ```

 5. Ensure local tests pass.